Designations Congruent with Things: Chapter 22

 “Opening doors during transit is not permitted without an authorization code,” the car informs them pleasantly.
 “Please enter your code and try again.”

-“I told you, no Bach.”
-Newton snaps, clearly unsettled.
+“I told you, no Bach,” Newton snaps, defensive and unsettled.
 “It makes me feel weird.”

-“Yes I can see that,” Hermann replies, strained.
-“Could you elaborate?”
+“Yes, I can see that,” Hermann replies.
+“Care to elaborate?”

-“Well,” Newton says, shaking his head subtly and bringing his fingers to his face, presumably to check for bleeding.
-“Well, look man, everyone’s got their own quirky little mental sequelae post drift.
+Newton shakes his head and brings his fingers to his face, presumably to check for bleeding.
+“Well look, man, everyone’s got their own quirky little mental sequelae post-drift.
 I’ve got this thing where I unexpectedly and embarrassingly use rationalism as an emotional crutch to avoid dissolution into ontological terror.
 You’ve got the thing where you conflate virtuosic guitar playing with something that’s maybe erotic.
-I’m still not clear on the details of that and as an evolutionary biologist—“
+I’m still not clear on the details of that and as an evolutionary biologist—”

 “Never mind.
 You’re right.
 Non sequitur.
-You’ve,” Newton continues, “got a thing where maybe sometimes you hunt me.
+You,” Newton continues, “have a thing where maybe sometimes you hunt me.
 Or random people.
 Or seagulls.
-So within this conceptual framework of the post-drift cognitive experience, yeah, turns out I’ve got a little bit of a thing where maybe, er, either Bach or maybe just the fugue as a musical form really interests certain parts of my brain that maybe aren’t exactly you and aren’t exactly me but used to be, say, subordinated decentralized neural—ah, throughlines within a collective consciousness?
+While I have a little bit of a thing where maybe, er, either Bach or maybe just the fugue as a musical form really interests certain parts of my brain that aren’t exactly you and aren’t exactly me but used to be, say, subordinated decentralized neural—ah, through-lines within a collective consciousness?
 Or rather, they used to be, but they’re just kind of not that anymore.
 And they’re a little bit sad about it maybe.
 And they like the musical form of the fugue?”

 Hermann stares at him.

-“Yeah, so you’re definitely not driving right.
-Because if you’re driving you should really be looking at the road a whole lot more as opposed to at me.
+“You’re definitely not driving, right?
+Because if you’re driving you should really be looking at the road a whole lot more, as opposed to at me.
 Fixedly.
 Continuously.
 Kind of horrifiededly.
 It’s not making me feel great.
 Self-esteem-wise.”

 “I’m not driving,” Hermann says.
-“Are you implying that you can distinguish impulses derived from neural patterns laid down by the kaiju hivemind.
-Are you also saying that they enjoy Bach?”
+“Are you implying you can distinguish impulses derived from neural patterns laid down by the kaiju hive mind?
+Are you also implying they enjoy Bach?”

-“Leto Atreides the second is not a real person.
+“Leto Atreides the Second is not a real person.
 Nor is he a real alien.
-Alien person,” Hermann snaps, somewhat confused by a deep and exogenous sympathy for a giant fictional man-turned-sandworm, which is ridiculous and also not his sympathy.
+Alien person,” Hermann amends, confused by a deep and exogenous sympathy for a giant fictional man-turned-sandworm, which is ridiculous and also not his sympathy.
 “He’s fictional.”

-“Ugh but he loved that fabricated Ixian girl,” Newton says, wistfully.
+“Ugh, but he loved that fabricated Ixian girl,” Newton says wistfully.
 “Boy did he ever.
 Let’s name your car Hwi Noree.
 Hwi Caree.
 So pretty.
-So fabricated.
-Newton pets the door handle in evident, bizarre appreciation.
+So fabricated.”
+Newton pets the door handle.

 “Will you please focus on what is salient?”
-Hermann asks him.
-“Why don’t my kaiju-patterns anesthetize me in the presence of Bach?”

-Oh no,” Newton says, thankfully putting an end to petting the car door.
-“No no no no no. There was no anesthetization happening there, dude, let’s be very clear about that.
-What you just witnessed was an unwanted, altered state of consciousness.
-Do not ever spring unexpected and inescapable Bach on me in a closet attempt to save me from insomnia so extreme it is incompatible with life because I’m pretty sure the Bach-hypnosis thing is a metabolically expensive state and will just hasten my death.”

-“Are you purposefully trying to destroy every conversational trajectory I choose.
-Shall I just listen to you free associate and hope I eventually learn something interesting?”
 Hermann asks.
+“Why don’t my kaiju-derived patterns anesthetize me in the presence of Bach?”

+Oh no.” Newton mercifully stops petting the car door.
+“No no no no no. There was no ‘anesthetization’ happening there, dude, let’s be very clear about that.
+What you witnessed was an unwanted, altered state of consciousness.
+Don’t spring unexpected and inescapable Bach on me in a closet attempt to save me from insomnia so extreme it’s incompatible with life, because I’m pretty sure the Bach-hypnosis thing is a metabolically expensive state.”

-“What is the etiology of the disparity in our Bach-responsiveness?”
+“Are you purposefully trying to destroy every conversational trajectory I choose?
+Shall I just listen to you free-associate and hope I learn something interesting?”
+Hermann switches from rhetoric to a true question.
+“What’s the etiology of the disparity in our Bach-responsiveness?”

-Hermann looks away, back and the dark ribbon of the road with its reflective white and yellow borders, struggling with himself, with his desire to ask, with is desire to demand that Newton tell him, tell him, finally tell him that which he already knows.
+Hermann looks back at the dark ribbon of the road with its reflective white and yellow trim, struggling with himself, with his desire to ask, with his desire to demand Newton finally tell him that which he already knows.

 I know you drifted, he thinks.
 I know you did.
 I know you did it a third time, I know you did it, I know.
 I know.
 Talk about it rather than around it.
 It explains almost every disparity in our experiences, it must, I’m certain it does.